 You may have heard about FATCA and its potential effects on American investors and the economy as a whole.
-But what is FATCA, what is its purpose, and how might it affect you?
+But what is FATCA, what is its purpose, and what may be its effects?
 Go through the slideshow and read below to have these questions answered.

 What are the penalties of not complying with FATCA?